-To understand the difference between Average and Mean one must be aware of what separates one from the other.
+To understand the difference between average and mean, one must be aware of what separates one from the other.
 Average and mean are used interchangeably.
 In Statistics, instead of the term “average”, the term “mean” is used.
-Average can simply be defined as a quantity or a rate which usually fall under the center of the data.
-Average is quite similar to mean but also has its key differences from mean as well.
+Average can simply be defined as a quantity or a rate which usually fall under the centre of the data.
+The average is quite similar to mean but also has its key differences from mean as well.
 If one can understand the arithmetic mean and range, it can be incredibly helpful in understanding and solving math topics.

 Definition of Average and Mean